 “We don’t consider the arts just entertainment,” he says.
 “We feel that they are a most important part of your life.
 It’s like eating and drinking to us.
 If you can’t enjoy a painting, if you can’t listen to music, well then what’s the use?
 We want to make [the arts] as available to as many people as possible.”

 Gene is quick to enumerate the many causes they love: The ballet.
 The symphony.
 Memphis’s art museums and professional theater companies.
 Their interests extended beyond the arts into women’s health, legal aid, and animal rescue organizations, but their geographic focus generally does not.

 Gene credits the Community Foundation for being one of the driving forces that places Memphis atop national lists of the country’s most charitable cities.
-For he and Carol, it’s a vehicle for realizing their personal missions: service to the city they love.
+For the Katzes, it’s a vehicle for realizing their personal missions: service to the city they love.

 “I was brought up that way.
 During the Great Depression, my father was out of work for about three years.
 But every Friday night, my mother would put a few coins in a little box before lighting the candles and saying the prayers.
 That was for the Hadassah Hospital in what is now Israel.
 So, I grew up knowing that giving was something we just did.”

 The Katzes have ensured that their tradition of giving back will be passed forward.
 Arrangements have already been made for their daughters to take over as trustees of their donor-advised fund after their have passed on.

 “You do what you can,” Gene says simply.
 “If you’re going to be a part of the world, and you’re able, this is what you have to do.”